 - "Thinking about events: a pragmatic account of the objects of episodic hypothetical thought" (with Kourken Michaelian); Forthcoming in Review of Philosophy and Psychology.
 [PDF]

 - "Perception Pragmatized: a pragmatic reconciliation of representationalism and relationalism" in Philosophia, 46(2), 2018.
 [DOI] | [PDF]

 - "Mental time travel and the philosophy of memory" Forthcoming in Unisinos Journal of Philosophy.
 [PDF]

 - "The role of selection in functional explanations" in Manuscrito 37, 2014.
 [PDF]

-- "Is episodic memory a propositional attitude?"; under review.
-[E-mail for Draft]
+- "Episodic memory as a propositional attitude: A critical perspective"; under review.

 - "The relational view of memory and unsuccessful remembering"; under review.

 - "Continuities and discontinuities between imagination and memory: The view from philosophy" (with Kourken Michaelian and Denis Perrin).

 Invited contribution to Abraham, A. Cambridge Handbook of Imagination.
 Cambridge University Press.